 - Attend any college or CG information sessions or contact Dual Enrollment Manager if they cannot attend - Complete all paperwork for college enrollment on time - Inform Dual Enrollment Manager of the class(es), including days and times, for which they have registered - Students and/or their families will be responsible for any non-tuition fees related to a college course (ie, book, lab or material fees).
 Common Ground may be able to provide financial assistance in some cases.
-Students requiring such assistance should speak with Dual Enrollment Manager - Transportation to & from college classes in most time effective manner (students may use CG provided bus cards) - Attend all college classes and complete all assigned work. - Be aware of CGHS graduation requirements and ensure that college classes do not prevent the student from completing CGHS graduation requirements - Communicate with CGHS teachers whose classes they will miss, leave early or enter late. - Sign in and out of main office of CGHS when leaving and arriving for/from college class. - Make a determination when you receive your college class grade as to whether you want that grade reported on your transcript.
+Students requiring such assistance should speak with Dual Enrollment Manager. - Transportation to & from college classes in most time effective manner (students may use CG provided bus cards) (As noted above, students may only participate in virtual courses this fall) - Attend all college classes and complete all assigned work. - Be aware of CGHS graduation requirements and ensure that college classes do not prevent the student from completing CGHS graduation requirements - Communicate with CGHS teachers whose classes they will miss, leave early or enter late. - Sign in and out of the main office of CGHS when leaving and arriving for/from college class. - By means of a copy of a college transcript, a pdf of their grade, a screenshot of their end of semester grade, Students must report their grade in the college class within two weeks of the end of the semester in which they are taking courses.
+Failure to do so will result in the college course not being added to their Common Ground High School transcript. - Make a determination when you receive your college class grade as to whether you want that grade reported on your transcript.
 Once it is reported on the CG transcript, it cannot be removed. - Note: If the college course fulfills a CG graduation requirement, it must be reported on the transcript.